TirathPatel/Weather-Computer-App/README.md

 Currently displays weather in Toronto and in metric units.

 Includes information such as:
-  picture of weather
+  picture of weather,
-  current temperature
+  current temperature,
-  temperature high
+  temperature high,
-  temperature low
+  temperature low,
-  wind speed
+  wind speed and
   description of the weather